headlinenews/MacintoshPi/README.md

+# NOTE: This is not the official MacintoshPi project.

 # MacintoshPi

 MacintoshPi is a small project that allows running full-screen versions of Apple's *Mac OS 7*, *Mac OS 8* and *Mac OS 9* with sound, active Internet connection and modem emulation under *Raspberry Pi*.
 All this without the X.org manager, only a multimedia SDL2 library and from the CLI / *Raspberry Pi OS (Legacy)*.
 This lets emulators use full power of *Raspberry Pi*, making them more stable and useful in combination with additional retro-software.